Synchronicity89/ChessNode/evaluation.md

 ---

 This specification is intentionally modular.
 Future terms (mobility, pawn structure, king safety) can be added with independent weights and switches without changing the existing GUI contract.

+## Search Continuation and Cutoffs (General Rules)

+These rules govern how far a candidate line should be explored, independently of the nominal depth settings.
+They ensure that tactical truth (e.g., checks, trades, promotions) is not artificially truncated at uniform depth boundaries.

+1) Check extension (always-on)

+- If a position at the end of a partial line is in check (either side), continue the line with checking moves until one of the following occurs:
+  - Checkmate (terminal), or
+  - No further legal checking move is available (check has been parried or escaped).
+- This continuation does not count toward any “extra ply” rules below; it is a structural extension to correctly resolve checking sequences.

+2) Threefold repetition within a line (cutoff)

+- If, during exploration of a single line, the exact same position (FEN with side-to-move, castling rights, en-passant state, etc.) is reached for the third time, stop searching further on that line.
+- Rationale: the line is a theoretical draw under the threefold repetition rule; further exploration won’t change the outcome without external constraints.

+3) Threefold repetition over the full game (informational)

+- If, in an actual played game starting from the standard initial position, the exact same position is reached three times at any points in the move history, the game is a draw by the rules of chess.
+- The engine’s search should recognize this state and annotate/evaluate lines accordingly when the game’s repetition condition is met.

+4) Material-swing/Promotion extension (trade completion)

+- If, at any point along a candidate line, the net material balance changes (either side loses material via capture or gains via promotion), extend that particular line by at least one additional non-check ply to allow immediate recapture/compensation to be expressed in the evaluation.
+- Any intervening checking moves along that path do not count toward this “one more ply” requirement (they are covered by the check-extension rule).
+The intent is to see the first non-check reply after the swing.
+- This rule naturally produces ragged lines where some branches are longer than others; this is intended.
+It reduces bias from 2-ply truncations that otherwise mis-score sound central breaks (e.g., …d5) simply because a recapture exists at shallow depth.

+5) Trade recognition (even exchanges)

+- When a capture is followed by an equal-value recapture within the next 1–2 plies (same square or a short exchange sequence), treat the pair as a trade and ensure the line covers the completion of that recapture before scoring the position.
+This is a specialization of the material-swing rule and helps stabilize evaluations in highly tactical central exchanges.

+Implementation notes:
+- These extensions and cutoffs are orthogonal to the ply-equivalent accounting and risk model described above.
+A practical approach is:
+  - Apply check-extension and material-swing extension as “forced” local depth increases for affected nodes (extensions).
+  - Apply threefold repetition as an immediate terminal with draw evaluation (cutoff).
+- The resulting tree becomes irregular (non-uniform depth).
+All scoring, PV extraction, and UI reporting should use the actual explored plies for each line.

 ## Atomic GUI control requirement (per-operation knobs)